dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 [Dash0 OpenTelemetry distribution for Node.js](https://github.com/dash0hq/opentelemetry-js-distribution) to collect tracing data from all Node.js workloads.

+Additionally, the Dash0 injector will use the values of the `DASH0_POD_UID` and `DASH0_CONTAINER_NAME` environment variables, added to the instrumented containers by the operator, to populate the resource attributes `k8s.pod.uid` and `k8s.container.name` via the `OTEL_RESOURCE_ATTRIBUTES` environment variable.
+These attributes are appended to the existing attributes specified by the original value of the `OTEL_RESOURCE_ATTRIBUTES` environment variable, if the latter is set in the environment of the injected process.

 If you are curious, the source code for the injector is open source and can be found [here](https://github.com/dash0hq/dash0-operator/blob/main/images/instrumentation/injector/src/dash0_injector.c).